 Sunny Health And Fitness Indoor Cycling Bike Price

-This is a very affordable bike for those on a strict budget.
+This can be an affordable bike for those on a budget.
 You don’t get everything you would with a more expensive bike like adjustable handlebars or a heavy flywheel but what is does provide it does well for the price.
 It is a well made bike.

 Summary of Review

 This bike is hard to beat for the price and is ideal as a starter bike.
 It’s great for those who are on a budget and want to get in some exercise from the comfort in their own home.